openshift/openshift-origin-design/web-console/knikubevirt/vm-details/vm-details.md

 ## Consoles

 ![VM - console tab -default](img/4-0-0.jpg)
-The Consoles tab allows the user to connect an in-browser or desktop-based Graphical and/or Serial console to the virtual machine.
+The Consoles tab allows the user to connect to the virtual machine via an in-browser or desktop-based Graphical and/or Serial console.
 ![VM - console dropdown options](img/4-1-0.jpg)
 The user can change the console type using the dropdown selector.
 'Graphical (VNC)' is selected by default.
 Any currently selected option is disabled in the dropdown.
 'Graphical (RDP/VNC)' open in separate windows, designated by the fa-external-link icon.

 Two actions are available on the right-hand side.
 The “Open in window” action opens a separate browser window dedicated to the console view.
 The “Expand” action makes the console viewport fill the current window’s full width and height similar to elsewhere in OKD.
-The “Send Key” dropdown is disabled.
+The “Send Key” dropdown is disabled when disconnected from the console.

 The user can start a console session using either the primary 'Connect' action button in the content area or the secondary 'Connect' button next to the console dropdown selector.